marcuscozza/TheosIOS13Intall/README.md

 7) enter author name e.g `john`

-7) just click enter as no changes are needed
+8) after you enter your author name just click enter as no changes are needed

 The project name of your tweak should now be in your root directory and their should be 4 files which are `Makefile`, `Tweak.x`, `control` and `(tweakname).plist`.